omjaju18/mthree-daily-training-notes/SQL/10-02-2025/README.md

 To install **MySQL Workbench**:
 1. Visit the **MySQL official website**.
 2. Download and install **MySQL Workbench**.
 3. Connect to the database and start running SQL queries.

+Refer the Link for more details - https://www.geeksforgeeks.org/how-to-install-sql-workbench-for-mysql-on-windows/

 ---